mzhekova97/guidelines/README.md

 # ARG Guidelines

 This repository contains the guidelines for the ARG group.
+Click on this [link](https://software-architecture.vercel.app/#/) to access the wiki for the software architecture.

 ### Overview
 We use [Docsify](https://docsify.js.org/) to generate the website on-the-fly from markdown files.